 Street Art Tour in Bushwick and Williamsburg

-Plan your visit during daylight hours, bring your camera, and consider packing a picnic to make the most of your self-guided art adventure.
+Plan your visit during daylight hours for the best lighting and safer streets.
+Bring your camera and consider packing a picnic to make the most of your self-guided art adventure between neighborhoods.

 Riverside Park and Upper West Side Wanderings

-Stretching along Manhattan’s western edge, Riverside Park and the Upper West Side create a perfect blend of outdoor recreation and cultural exploration for budget-conscious families.
+Riverside Park and the Upper West Side create a perfect blend of outdoor recreation and cultural exploration for budget-conscious families.
+Free activities include waterfront jogging, biking trails, and open spaces for frisbee or soccer.

 Governor’s Island Day Trip and Picnic

-Pack your own food and drinks, as on-site dining options are limited, and don’t forget to check the ferry schedule from Lower Manhattan or Brooklyn.
+Pack your own food and drinks because on-site dining options are limited and overpriced.
+Check the ferry schedule from Lower Manhattan or Brooklyn in advance, as service runs seasonally.

 Greenwich Village Art Galleries and Washington Square